Here are some of the more common questions that are often asked about my counselling service.

 What happens in a face-to-face session?

 When you arrive, simply ring the door buzzer and the receptionist will let you in.
-Let them know you’re here to see me (Sally), and they’ll direct you to the waiting area on the first floor.
+Let them know you’re here to see me.
+My name is Sally.
+They will direct you to the waiting area on the first floor.
 I’ll come to meet you at the time of your appointment and invite you into the room.

-You’re welcome to bring your own drink and if there’s anything else you need to feel more comfortable during the session, just let me know.
+You’re welcome to bring your own drink.
+If there’s anything else you need to feel more comfortable during the session, just let me know.
 My aim is to offer a calm, respectful space where you can talk freely and feel heard.

 What do I need for an online session?